 Open a New Savings Account

-While opening a new savings account for travel won’t yield you any more money for your trip, unless there’s an account opening bonus, it will help you keep track of how much money you have saved up and how much further you have to go to be able to afford your trip.
-That being said, there are online savings accounts that will earn you better than what can be found at your local bank – like Discover Bank that’s currently paying out .95 percent on new accounts.
+While opening a new savings account for travel won?t yield you any more money for your trip, unless there?s an account opening bonus, it will help you keep track of how much money you have saved up and how much further you have to go to be able to afford your trip.
+That being said, there are online savings accounts that will earn you better than what can be found at your local bank – like Discover Bank that’s currently paying a decent interest on new accounts.

 Cut Your Budget